 A financial aid package is a collection of multiple types of financial aid from multiple sources to help the student pay for college.
-The financial aid package is described in the financial aid award letter.
+The financial aid package is described in the financial aid award letter or financial aid notification.

 Financial Need